Image Theft and How to Prevent It

 Addressing the Perils of Publishing Photography Online

 Image theft, whether accidental or deliberate, is a major problem for photographers who publish their photos online.
-There is still a common misconception that photos found on Google’s Image Search are free to use, whilst others incorrectly believe that they can freely use images found online if they provide a credit.
+There is still a common misconception that photos found on Google’s Image Search are free to use.
+Others incorrectly believe that they can freely use images found online if they provide a credit.

 Of course, there are also those who blatantly steal images because they know they’ll get away with it.
 As a photographer, publishing your images online can therefore be a difficult decision.

-Promoting the very best of your portfolio is fundamental if you are trying to gain new business through your website, but publishing images online brings with it the risk that they may be stolen.
+Promoting the very best of your portfolio is fundamental if you are trying to gain new business through your website.
+However, publishing images online brings with it the risk that they may be stolen.

 I’ve previously touched upon the issues of image theft and plagiarism, but I thought it would be useful to explore some of the ways photographers could try to reduce this risk.